chaozhi/PolyOrigin_Examples/tetraploid_realpotato/tetraploid_realpotato.md

 ~~~~~~~~~~~~~

 ~~~~
-Base.KeySet for a Dict{SubString{String},DataFrames.DataFrame} with 10 entr
+Base.KeySet for a Dict{SubString{String},DataFrame} with 10 entries.
-ies.
 Keys:
   "parentinfo"
   "offspringinfo"
   "valentprob"